angushtlam/universal-route-defs/README.md

 If your project is set up to be a monorepo, there is an added benefit of sharing the route definitions in the frontend and middleware server.
 No more copypasting and inconsistent routes!

+`universal-route-defs` is also small with no dependencies!
+It is only 2.4kB in size.

 ## Usage
 First, define the routes using the `route` function provided by `universal-route-defs`.
 ```javascript